Semaprochilodus

-Semaprochilodus is a genus of South American freshwater fish in the family Prochilodontidae.
+Semaprochilodus is a genus of South American freshwater ray-finned fish in the family Prochilodontidae, the bocachicos or flannel-mouthed characiformes.
 They have sometimes been included in the genus Prochilodus instead.
 Of the six species, three are from the Amazon Basin, two from the Orinoco Basin and a single from the Maroni Basin.
 Depending on the exact species, they reach a maximum length of 27–54 cm.

 They support important fisheries and based on a review by IBAMA, they are the second (after Brachyplatystoma vaillantii) most caught fish by weight in the Brazilian Amazon.

 Species

 FishBase recognizes the following species in the genus: